AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-52/acsd-60684-graphql-product-sorting-by-multiple-fields-does-not-work-as-expected.md

 To learn more about [!DNL Quality Patches Tool], refer to:

 * [[!DNL Quality Patches Tool]: A self-service tool for quality patches](/help/tools/quality-patches-tool/quality-patches-tool-to-self-serve-quality-patches.md) in the Tools guide.
-* [Check if patch is available for your Adobe Commerce issue using [!DNL Quality Patches Tool]](/help/tools/quality-patches-tool/patches-available-in-qpt/check-patch-for-magento-issue-with-magento-quality-patches.md) in the [!DNL Quality Patches Tool] guide.

-For info about other patches available in QPT, refer to [[!DNL Quality Patches Tool]: Search for patches](https://experienceleague.adobe.com/tools/commerce-quality-patches/index.html) in the [!DNL Quality Patches Tool] guide.